Felly Bull

 • Lay the pieces of fish on top of the rice, turn off the heat and cover the cazuela or casserole with a clean tea towel, opened-out newspaper or lid.
 Leave to rest for 5 minutes, during which time the monkfish will finish cooking through.

-• Maybe enjoy with some homemade bread on the side and definitely a glass of rioja?!
+• Enjoy with some homemade bread on the side and definitely a glass of Rioja!

 Notes

-• I think you’d be able to halve the recipe if you’re only cooking for 2 and have some leftovers for another day.
+• This rice with monkfish, saffron and red peppers recipe is easily halved if you're only cooking for 2, and you'll have some leftovers for another day.

 You might also like to try: